 (1996) German grammar for beginners: The teachability hypothesis and its relevance to the classroom.
 In C. Arbones Sola, J. Rolin-Ianziti & R. Sussex (Eds.), Proceedings of the conference on “Who's afraid of teaching grammar?
 Working papers in applied linguistics, 1 (pp. 93-103).
 Brisbane: Centre for Language Teaching and Research, University of Queensland.

-Eckman, F., Bell, L., & Nelson, D
+Eckman, F., Bell, L., & Nelson, D.

-Farley, A., & McCollam, K
+Farley, A., & McCollam, K.

 (1995) Stepping up the pace: Input, interaction and interlanguage development.
 Unpublished doctoral dissertation.
 University of Sydney, Sydney, Australia.

-Meisel, J.M., Clahsen, H., & Pienemann, M
+Meisel, J.M., Clahsen, H., & Pienemann, M.

 (1996) Markedness and instructed SLA: An experiment in teaching the Spanish subjunctive.
 Unpublished doctoral dissertation.
 University of Illinois, Urbana Champaign.

-This list is based on CrossRef data as of 14 may 2022.
+This list is based on CrossRef data as of 17 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.